spapas/keycloak-ggps/README.md

-# Keycloak User SPI from Django
+# Keycloak GGPS provider

-Authenticate keycloak users from a Django Users database.
-This used https://github.com/dasniko/keycloak-user-spi-demo as a skeleton for the project.
+Authenticate keycloak users from the Greek GGPS (ΓΓΠΣ).
+This was used https://github.com/dasniko/keycloak-user-spi-demo as a skeleton for the project.